 • We process all plastic bottle caps and donate the revenue to the KiKa Foundation

-• Cigarette butts are collected in cigarette poles around the terrain and do not end up on the ground
+• Cigarette butts are collected in cigarette butt bins around the terrain and do not end up on the ground

 Waste per visitor